spdx/spdx-spec/chapters/SPDX-license-expressions.md

 ### D.4.4 Exception "WITH" operator <a name="D.4.4"></a>

 Sometimes a set of license terms apply except under special circumstances.
 In this case, use the binary "WITH" operator to construct a new license expression to represent the special exception situation.
-A valid `<license-expression>` is where the left operand is a `<simple-expression>` value and the right operand is a `<license-exception-id>` that represents the special exception terms.
+A valid `<license-expression>` is where the left operand is a `<simple-expression>` value and the right operand is a `<license-exception-id>` or a `<license-ref>` that represents the special exception terms.

 For example, when the Bison exception is to be applied to GPL-2.0-or-later, the expression would be: